MHSEA/HotelReception/README.md

 how to download it? its very easy

-Help----> Install new software--------> type UML and download UML lab unfortunately the App is not free but you can still use it for 1 day as a trial version :D have fun
+Help----> Install new software--------> type UML and download UML lab unfortunately the App is not free but you can still use it for 1 day as a trial version OR use ArgoUML :D have fun